Interested in becoming fluent in Spanish using Verbling?

-Becoming fluent in Spanish using Verbling is an on going process.
+Becoming fluent in Spanish using Verbling is an ongoing process.
 If Spanish isn’t your native language – no matter how good (fluent) you are.
-If you’re not practicing.
+If you’re not practising.
 Everything you have learned is fading away little by little.

-After spending many hours practicing and testing different methods of learning.
+After spending many hours practising and testing different methods of learning.
 I now feel it’s my duty to see how others are learning.
 Just in case they know something I don’t.
-I’m always on the look out for new learning methods.
+I’m always on the lookout for new learning methods.

 One mistake I see many people make, (me included) is feeling that they’re not ready for conversation.
 I made this mistake.
 Did I really need to travel 8,000 kilometres with my backpack to have a conversation in Spanish?